 It is important to recognise that this is a significant injury, as there is disruption of the congruence of the articular surface that, if left, will lead to rapid degenerative change within the knee.

 Patients will present following a history of trauma.
-A clear history of the mechanism of injury is important, as an injury through axial loading or high-impact injuries will increase the likelihood.
+A clear history of the mechanism of injury is important, as an injury through axial loading or high-impact injuries will increase the likelihood of a tibial plateau fracture.

-Patients will present with sudden onset pain in the affected knee, being unable to weight-bear, and associated with swelling of the knee*.
+Patients will present with sudden onset pain in the affected knee, being unable to weight-bear, and swelling of the knee*.

 On examination, significant swelling will be evident, alongside tenderness over the medial or lateral aspects of the proximal tibia, with potential ligament instability (albeit not clinically assessed initially, due to the pain it would cause).